If you intend to manually create and/or edit

 See below for more information.

-First read out help about configuring
+you will need to read the help about configuring

 output